edehr/edehr/docs/README.md

 ## Getting Started

 1. Once you have your EdEHR instance available the next step is for the EdEHR administrator to help the LMS administrator to create a LTI connection tool for the EdEHR.
-This is a simple task that produces a tool that instructors can then use in any course.
+This is usually a simple task that produces a LMS connection tool that instructors can then use in any course.
 In Moodle this tool is called an "External Tool".
 See [LMS admin guide](/lms-admin)

 2. Then lead instructors can begin to base their healthcare course content inside a simulated EHR.
 See the [course designer guide](/course-designer/).